Cellulite and Skin Laxity: More Than Just Fat

 The Anatomy of Cellulite

-To understand cellulite, we need to understand the structure of the skin and the tissue beneath it.
-The skin consists of the epidermis (the outermost layer), the dermis (the middle layer), and the subcutaneous tissue (the layer of fat beneath the skin).
-The subcutaneous fat is not a uniform layer.
-Instead, it’s organised into compartments separated by fibrous bands called fibrous septae.
-These septae are connective tissue fibers that run perpendicular to the skin, anchoring the skin to the deeper structures.
+To understand cellulite, it helps to understand the structure of the skin and the tissue beneath it.
+The skin consists of the epidermis (outermost layer), the dermis (middle layer), and the subcutaneous tissue (the layer of fat beneath the skin).

-In areas where cellulite develops, these fibrous septae are particularly prominent and tightly organised.
-When the fat cells in the compartments between the septae expand, they push upward against the skin.
-Meanwhile, the septae pull downward, creating a dimpled appearance.
-It’s similar to a mattress with tufting the indentations are created by the tension between the upward push of the stuffing and the downward pull of the threads.
+In areas where cellulite develops, these fibrous septae can be more prominent and tightly organised.
+When fat cells within the compartments expand, they push upward against the skin, while the septae pull downward.
+This opposing tension creates the characteristic dimpling.
+It’s similar to a tufted mattress: the filling pushes up while the stitched points pull down, creating indentations.

 The Role of Skin Structure and Laxity

-Additionally, research has shown that individuals with cellulite often have changes in the organisation of the subcutaneous fat.
-The fat lobules may be larger or more irregular in shape, and the overall structure of the subcutaneous tissue may be altered.
+In addition, some research suggests that cellulite may be associated with changes in the organisation of subcutaneous fat.
+Fat lobules may become larger or more irregular in shape, and the overall structure of the subcutaneous layer may shift over time.

 The Multifactorial Nature of Cellulite

-Cellulite is influenced by multiple factors, which is why it’s so common and why it can be challenging to address.
+Cellulite is influenced by multiple factors, which helps explain why it’s so common — and why it can be challenging to address.
 These factors include:

-• Estrogen, in particular, is thought to influence the development of cellulite.
-This is why cellulite is more common in women and why it often becomes more pronounced after hormonal changes like puberty or pregnancy.
+• Hormones: Hormones (particularly oestrogen) are thought to influence cellulite development.
+This contributes to why cellulite is more common in women and why it may become more noticeable after hormonal changes such as puberty or pregnancy.

-• Body weight and composition can influence the appearance of cellulite.
-While cellulite is not caused by being overweight, excess body fat can make cellulite more visible.
-Conversely, very low body fat can also make cellulite more visible by reducing the cushioning effect of subcutaneous fat.
+• Body weight and composition: Cellulite is not caused by being overweight, but higher body fat can make it more visible.
+Conversely, very low body fat can also make cellulite more apparent by reducing the cushioning effect under the skin.

 Grading Cellulite Severity

-Cellulite is not a binary condition, it exists on a spectrum.
-Dermatologists and aesthetic medicine practitioners often use a grading system to classify the severity of cellulite.
-Understanding this grading system can help you assess your own cellulite and discuss treatment options with a qualified practitioner.
+Cellulite isn’t a “yes or no” condition — it exists on a spectrum.
+Clinicians may use a grading system to describe severity.
+Understanding the scale can help you describe what you’re experiencing and discuss treatment options with a qualified practitioner.

-• Grade 0 represents no cellulite.
-The skin is smooth with no dimpling, even when the skin is pinched or when standing.
+• Grade 0: No cellulite.
+The skin appears smooth, even when standing or when the skin is pinched.

-• Grade 1 represents mild cellulite.
-There may be some dimpling visible when the skin is pinched or when standing, but the skin appears relatively smooth when lying down.
+• Grade 1: Mild cellulite.
+Dimpling may be seen when standing or when the skin is pinched, but the skin appears smooth when lying down.

-• Grade 2 represents moderate cellulite.
-Dimpling is visible when standing and may be visible even when lying down.
-The skin has a somewhat orange-peel texture.
+• Grade 2: Moderate cellulite.
+Dimpling is visible when standing and may be visible when lying down.
+The skin may resemble an orange-peel texture.

-• Grade 3 represents severe cellulite.
-Dimpling is clearly visible in multiple areas, and the skin has a pronounced orange-peel or mattress-like texture.
-There may also be nodularity (small lumps or bumps).
+• Grade 3: Severe cellulite.
+Dimpling is clearly visible across multiple areas, with a pronounced orange-peel or mattress-like appearance.
+Small lumps or nodules may also be present.

 Evidence-Based Approaches to Cellulite

-Combination therapies that address multiple aspects of cellulite such as combining collagen stimulation with microneedling or other skin-remodelling treatments, can be particularly effective.
-Lifestyle modifications including regular exercise, a healthy diet, adequate hydration, and sun protection remain important foundations for skin health.
+Combination therapies that address multiple aspects of cellulite (for example, pairing collagen stimulation with microneedling or other skin-remodelling treatments) can be particularly effective for suitable candidates.

 The Importance of Realistic Expectations

 It’s important to have realistic expectations about cellulite treatment.
-Cellulite is a structural issue that’s influenced by genetics and other factors beyond our control.
-While treatments can improve the appearance of cellulite, they may not eliminate it completely.
-Additionally, the results of cellulite treatment are often gradual.
-It takes time for new collagen to be produced and for skin to remodel and improve.
-Most people see noticeable improvement over several months, with continued improvement over time.
+Because cellulite is a structural issue influenced by genetics and other factors beyond our control, treatments can improve its appearance but may not eliminate it completely.

 Conclusion

 Cellulite is a complex condition involving changes in skin structure, connective tissue, and fat distribution.
-It’s not simply a result of being overweight or having poor fitness.
-Understanding the true nature of cellulite can help us appreciate why it’s so common and why it requires a multifaceted approach to address.
-If you’re interested in exploring evidence-based approaches to improving the appearance of cellulite, I encourage you to schedule a consultation with a qualified aesthetic medicine practitioner who can assess your individual situation and discuss treatment options.
+It’s not simply caused by being overweight or being “unfit”.
+Understanding how cellulite forms helps explain why it’s so common — and why addressing it often requires a multifaceted approach.

 Dr Tina Fang MBBS FRACGP FACAM is a cosmetic physician with 10 years of experience in aesthetic medicine, with experience in evidence-based approaches to cellulite and skin laxity.
 To book a consultation and learn more about cellulite treatment options, contact us at 07 3472 7477 or book online.
 We are located at Level 2, 1808 Logan Rd, Upper Mt Gravatt, QLD 4122.